7 Tips for Building a Healthy Microbiome From our Director of Nutrition

 At this very moment, your body is host to roughly 10 trillion bacterial cells.
 Collectively known as the microbiome, these bacteria outnumber human cells by 10 to 1 and, lately, they piqued the interest of the scientific community.
 Researchers are beginning to think that these microbes may have a significant impact on everything from your mood to your mortality, and may ultimately be as important to our individual identity as our DNA.

-Here, Sun Basket staff nutritionist Lindsey Kane offers a few suggestions for maintaining a strong and mighty colony of microbes:
+Here, Sun Basket's Director of Nutrition Lindsey Kane offers a few suggestions for maintaining a strong and mighty colony of microbes:

 Be a Good Host